SunnySood80/DDP-in-Jupyter/README.md

 ## Introduction

-Distributed Data Parallel (DDP) is a powerful feature in PyTorch that enables efficient training of models across multiple GPUs.
-While DDP is typically implemented in standalone Python scripts, it can also be effectively utilized within Jupyter Notebooks.
-This guide provides a detailed walkthrough to set up DDP in a Jupyter Notebook environment, ensuring seamless multi-GPU training without deadlocks or bottlenecks.
+Distributed Data Parallel (DDP) is a highly efficient feature in PyTorch that allows for parallel training of models across multiple GPUs.
+While DDP is commonly used in standalone Python scripts, it can also be effectively implemented within Jupyter Notebooks.
+This guide provides a step-by-step approach to setting up DDP in a Jupyter Notebook environment, facilitating scalable and high-performance model training.

 ---

 ## Prerequisites

-Before proceeding, ensure the following:
+Before proceeding, ensure you have the following:

-- **Hardware**: Access to a multi-GPU system.
+- **Hardware**: A multi-GPU system.
 - **Software**:
   - Python 3.x
   - PyTorch with CUDA support
+  - Jupyter Notebook
-  - Necessary Python libraries: `torch`, `torch.distributed`, `torch.multiprocessing`, `torch.nn.parallel`, `torch.utils.data`, `numpy`, `matplotlib`, etc.
+  - Necessary Python libraries: `torch`, `torch.distributed`, `torch.multiprocessing`, `torch.nn.parallel`, `torch.utils.data`, `numpy`, `matplotlib`, `tqdm`, etc.
-- **Environment**: Jupyter Notebook installed and running in an environment where all required libraries are accessible.
+- **Environment**: Jupyter Notebook running in an environment where all required libraries are installed and accessible.

 ---